eslamdyab21/SolarX-Lakehouse/README.md

     timestamp TIMESTAMP NOT NULL,
     15_minutes_interval INT NOT NULL,
     panel_id INT NOT NULL,
-    generated_power_amount FLOAT NOT NULL
+    generation_power_wh FLOAT NOT NULL
 )
 USING iceberg
-PARTITIONED BY (DAY(timestamp), 15_minutes_interval);
+PARTITIONED BY (DAY(timestamp), panel_id, 15_minutes_interval);
 ```

-We are partitioning the raw readings on both the `day` and the `15_minutes_interval`, and the power is calculated same as before, the only difference is that now we have 3 solar panels and instead of saving the data into `csvs`, we are saving them with `iceberg`, and iceberg under the hod saves them in `parquet` format.
+We are partitioning the raw readings on the `day`, `solar panel id` and the `15_minutes_interval`, the power is calculated same as before, the only difference is that now we have 3 solar panels and instead of saving the data into `csvs`, we are saving them with `iceberg`, and iceberg under the hod saves them in `parquet` format.

 <br/>

-We are partitioning the raw readings on both the `day` and the `15_minutes_interval`, that would be a lot of partitions you might say in the long run, we would only keep the last 7 days of raw data in our lakehouse, because after this one week period we generally won't be interested in the high frequency data and also to minimize space cost.
+We are partitioning the raw readings on both the `day`, that would be a lot of partitions you might say in the long run, we would only keep the last 7 days of raw data in our lakehouse, because after this one week period we generally won't be interested in the high frequency data and also to minimize space cost.

 Instead we will save the past data in the `15_minutes_interval` frequency in another table in the warehouse, and this table is what will be used in the analytics.